Buy Fire from the Sun for your Kindle here!

 With the advent of eBooks I discovered (and my agent confirms) that I have retained the electronic-reproduction rights.
 I therefore, in early 2012, formatted Fire from the Sun as an eBook, available on Kindle for $5.99, which sure beats $100.

-• Read about it: The navigation box at right, or the links embedded here, will take you to a synopsis of the book's story, a more general Q&A description of the kind of book it is, a table of contents showing the timeline and the couplets that head each chapter, and a promotional column that National Review Online generously allowed me to post on their website at the time of original publication.
+• Read about it: The navigation box at right, or the links embedded here, will take you to a synopsis of the book's story, a more general Q&A description of the kind of book it is, a table of contents, and a promotional column that National Review Online generously allowed me to post on their website at the time of the Xlibris publication.